assel/berlin-auslanderbehorde-termin-bot/README.md

 A fork of https://github.com/yinwu33/berlin-auslanderbehorde-termin-bot which itself is a fork of https://github.com/capital-G/berlin-auslanderbehorde-termin-bot.

-* Operates on the english version of the LEA's TerminBuchen-Page.
+* Operates on the English version of the LEA's TerminBuchen-Page.
 * Should run on macOS, Windows and Linux.
 * Preconfigured for: first application / Israel citizen / one person w/o family / Economic Activity / Freelance.
 Examples for other countries and purposes in comments.

-## Disclainer:
+## DisclaiMer:

 I am no software developer but merely something like a script kiddie.